huntercfreeman/HunterFreeman.About/README.md

 ---

 ## I Am a Bad Programmer
-I program every day.
-I am a bad programmer, but I am aware of my falts, and through metacognition I overcome them.
+- I program every day.
+I am a bad programmer, but I am aware of my faults, and through metacognition I overcome them.
+- I avoid excess caffeine.
+I enjoy my fair share of caffeine, but I make sure it doesn't mess with my sleep.
+Sleep is extremely important to me.
+I plan how I will find time to sleep, and preferably I lay in the bed at least 8 hours from when I'm going to wake up.
+Preferably 9 hours from when I'm going to wake up.

 ---